Antonio Zanon: Life and work

-Zanon was born in Udine to Giuseppe and Francesca Vezzi both belonging to crafts manufacturing families.
-His father had established the Bolognese method of silk reeling in Borgo Grazzano.
+Zanon was born in Udine to Giuseppe and Francesca Vezzi both belonging to crafts manufacturing families.His father introduced the Bolognese method of silk reeling to Borgo Grazzano, establishing it as a center for this innovative technique.
 His father came from a Jewish Caprileis family and had changed his surname with Count Giovanni Giuseppe di Strassoldo as godfather during his baptism.
 After studying at the Barnabite College in Udine, Zanon managed the family business after the death of his father and brother Francesco.
 He married Lucia Marsoni, from a wealthy family in Spilimbergo in 1738 and moved to Venice where he established a fabric shop.
 Here he sold velvet and silk from his factory in Risano.
 His business grew and he had nearly two hundred people employed.
 He developed wealthy and influential patrons among his clientele including Pietro Grimani, Nicolò Tron, Filippo Farsetti, Gasparo Gozzi, Francesco Griselini, and Francesco Scottoni.
 He developed ties between agricultural production in Friuli and their sales in Venice.
 He attempted to expand his silk trade across the Atlantic but this did not succeed.
 He also developed wine making and helped establish Picolit wine in collaboration with Count Fabio Asquini to compete with Hungarian wines.

 In the 1730s he published two works on silk industry Notizie storiche sopra il commercio e l'arte della seta and L'arte della seta.
 He helped establish the Società d'agricoltura pratica to teach agricultural techniques.
 Zanon died of pulmonary infection in Venice.